Flow-matic/Crypto-Price-App/README.md

 Feature Enhancements To Add To The Cryptocurrency App:
 ---

-* User authorization and verification:
+* User authorisation and verification:
   * Provide users with a simple and interactive onboarding experience.
-Also, note that verification is an important part of crypto apps to minimize the chances of fraud and maintain the transparency of trnsactions.
+Also, note that verification is an important part of crypto apps to minimise the chances of fraud and maintain the transparency of transactions.
 In order to ensure users with complete safety of data, must integrate by adding to the app a two-factor authentication and anti-bot verification.

 * Wallet:
   * By adding a wallet, this will allow users to send, store and receive virtual currency.
 The more cryptocurrencies the wallet is integrated with, the better.